gmickel/openehr-quest/README.md

 Found a bug?
 Have an idea for an even quirkier question?
 Feel free to open an issue or submit a pull request.
 Let's make learning about OpenEHR a blast together!

 Remember, in the world of health informatics, every quest begins with a single click.
 Happy learning, adventurers! 🌟

+### Adding or Modifying Questions 🚀

+Contributing new questions or modifying existing ones is easy and doesn't require any coding knowledge!
+Here's how you can do it:

+1. Questions are stored as Markdown files in the `src/questions` directory.
+2. To add a new question, create a new `.md` file in this directory.
+3. To modify an existing question, find its `.md` file in the `src/questions` directory and edit it.

+For examples and advanced features, refer to the existing questions in the `src/questions` directory or check out the `example-question.md` file.